pitastrudl/wekanwiki/Migrating-from-old-Wekan-manually.md

 https://github.com/wekan/wekan/wiki/Backup

-Yes, it is very easy to lose data when trying to upgrade.
-Your server harddrive can go broken very easily.
-And [random script kiddies are deleting all MongoDB data](https://github.com/wekan/wekan/issues/1908).

 Do backups to multiple places.
 And test does restore work, with restore script already made.

 ## 2) You can save all data from MongoDB to .json files and compare them